tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 |-1	| 2          | timeout                                                               |
 |1| null       | 0 byte file                                                           |

+## Apache Tika metadata — Overview
+There are two Apache Tika metadata tables.

+* `tika-20230714.csv.gz` — this includes metadata extracted and/or calculated by Apache Tika on the primary container/input file.
+Each row represents the metadata for a given input file as fetched from a specific URL.
+As in the other tables, these tables are “URL” based, which means that an identical file (as calculated by SHA-256) may appear several times in the file.
+* `tika-with-attachments-20230714.csv.gz` — this includes metadata extracted and/or calculated by Apache Tika on the primary container/input files and on their attachments.
+Each row represents an input file or its attachment(s) for a given URL

+We ran a development version of Tika between versions 2.8.0 and 2.8.1.
+We turned off Apache Tika’s integration with tesseract-ocr.
+We also turned off processing of images that were intended to be rendered.

+### Apache Tika metadata — Container file
+`tika-20230714.csv.gz`

+* `url_id` — primary key for each URL fetched or refetched.
+This key can be joined with the url_id in the cc-provenance-20230303.csv.gz table.
+* `file_name` — name of the PDF file as our project named it inside the zip.
+This value is not unique in this table because a given PDF (as identified by its sha256) may have been fetched from multiple URLs.
+* `parse_status` — options: OK, PARSE_EXCEPTION, TIMEOUT, OOM, UNSPECIFIED_CRASH
+* `parse_time_millis` — milliseconds to process the file
+* `mime` — the file type as identified by Apache Tika
+* `macro_count` — the number of macros/javascript files in the container file.
+This does not include counts of macros embedded within embedded files.
+* `attachment_count` — the number of attachments in the container file.
+An attachment is a file that was attached to/embedded in the container file and is intended to exist as a standalone file.
+We do not include in these counts — image files, inline images, font files, ICC profiles or any other embedded files that are used for the rendering or functionality of the container file.
+Tika looks for “attachments” in PDFs by looking for the /FileSpec keys in the PDF.
+* `created` — date created (XMP is preferred over the standard metadata dictionary if both exist).
+* `modified` — date modified (XMP is preferred over the standard metadata dictionary if both exist).
+* `encrypted` — whether the file is encrypted or not
+* `has_xfa` — whether the PDF has XFA
+* `has_xmp` — whether the PDF has XMP
+* `has_collection` — whether the PDF has a collection and is a portfolio PDF
+* `has_marked_content` — whether the PDF has marked content
+* `num_pages` — the number of pages
+* `xmp_creator_tool` — the creator tool (XMP is preferred over the standard metadata dictionary if both exist)
+* `pdf_producer` — the producer
+* `pdf_version` — the PDF version as identified by PDFBox
+* `pdfa_version` — the PDF/A version if this file identifies as a PDF/A
+* `pdfuaid_part` — the PDF/UA id part if the file identifies as a PDF/UA
+* `pdfx_conformance` — the PDF/X conformance if the file identifies as a PDF/X
+* `pdfx_version` — the PDF/X version if the file identifies as PDF/X
+* `pdfxid_version` — the PDF/X id if the file identifies as PDF/X
+* `pdfvt_version` — the PDF/VT version if the file identifies as PDF/VT
+* `pdf_num_3d_annotations` — the number of 3D annotations in the container file
+* `pdf_has_acroform_fields` — whether the PDF has AcroForm fields
+* `pdf_incremental_updates` — the number of incremental updates as counted by Apache Tika’s rough heuristic of scanning for startxref and %%EOF
+* `pdf_overall_unmapped_unicode_chars` — the percentage of characters extracted from the PDF that do not have Unicode mappings.
+* `pdf_contains_damaged_font` — whether PDFBox identifies a damaged font
+* `pdf_contains_non_embedded_font` — whether PDFBox identifies a non-embedded font
+* `has_signature` — whether the file has a digital signature.
+This can be true of PDFs and MSOffice files.
+* `location` – latitude,longitude when extracted from the metadata of a file (e.g. EXIF metadata); applies to embedded files, not as much to container files that are PDFs
+* `tika_eval_num_tokens` — the number of tokens (words) that were counted in the extracted text by the tika-eval module
+* `tika_eval_num_alpha_tokens` — the number of alphabetic tokens (words) that were counted in the extracted text by the tika-eval module
+* `tika_eval_lang` — the language as identified by tika-eval‘s language detector on the extracted text (statistical classifier based on character frequencies)
+* `tika_eval_oov` — the out of vocabulary statistic as calculated by tika-eval.
+After running language identification on the extracted text, the tika-eval module counts how many words in the extracted text were in the top 20k most common words for the identified language.
+When there are enough tokens (> 100) and this value is high, that may indicate that the extracted text is garbled.
+* `container_exception` — the stacktrace if there was a parse exception on the file

+### Apache Tika metadata — Container file with Attachments
+`tika-with-attachments-20230714.csv.gz`

+* `attachment_num` — if the file is an attachment, this is the attachment number within the primary container file
+* `emb_depth` — the embedded depth of the attachment (if an attachment)
+* `embedded_id` — a unique id for the embedded file
+* `embedded_id_path` — the path based on the unique ids for the embedded file.
+For example if a PDF has an attached MSG file (id=1) that itself has an attached DOCX file (id=2), then the path for the DOCX file would be /1/2
+* `embedded_resource_type` — whether this was an ATTACHMENT or a MACRO
+* `embedded_exception` — the stacktrace on the embedded file if there was a catchable parse exception thrown during the processing of the embedded file

 # Related Work
 * Allison, Timothy. "_Making more sense of PDF structures in the wild at scale._" PDF Days Europe 2022, September 12-13, 2022.
 [Video and slide deck](https://www.pdfa.org/presentation/making-more-sense-of-pdf-structures-in-the-wild-at-scale/).